SparkFund/spec-tacular/README.md

 # spec-tacular

 Write spectacular data definitions!
-Our goal is to make the border between Clojure and Datomic a more convenient, safe, and place to live.
+Our goal is to make the border between Clojure and Datomic a more convenient and safe place to live.

 Define your Datomic schemas using spec-tactular's spec DSL and receive the following in return: